seek-ai/esengine/README.md

 # What is esengine?
-## (Object Document Mapper) inspired by MongoEngine
+### (Object Document Mapper) inspired by MongoEngine

-ESengine is ODM, you map elasticsearch indices in to Python objects, those objects are defined using the Document, EmbeddedDocument and *Field classes provided by ESEngine.
+ESengine is ODM, you map elasticsearch indices in to Python objects, those objects are defined using the **Document**, **EmbeddedDocument** and **< type >Field** classes provided by ESEngine.

+### modeling

 Out of the box ESengine takes care only of the Document Modeling, this includes Fields and its types and coercion, data mapping and the generation of the basic CRUD operations (Create, Read, Update, Delete).

+### Communication
-ESengine do not communicate direct with ElasticSearch, it only creates the basic structure, to communicate it relies on an ES client providing the transport methods.
+ESengine does not communicate direct with ElasticSearch, it only creates the basic structure, to communicate it relies on an ES client providing the transport methods (index, delete, update etc).

+### ES client
 ESengine does not enforce the use of the official ElasticSearch client, but you are encouraged to use it because it is well maintained and has the support to **bulk** operations.
+Bu you are free to use another client or create your own.

+### Querying the data
-ESengine do not enforce or encourage you to use a DSL language for queries, out of the box you have to write the elasticsearch **payload** as a raw Python dictionary.
-However ESEngine comes with a **payload** helper module to help you to build payloads in a less verbose way.
+ESengine does not enforce or encourage you to use a DSL language for queries, out of the box you have to write the elasticsearch **payload** representation as a raw Python dictionary.
+However ESEngine comes with a **utils.payload** helper module to help you building payloads in a less verbose way.

+### Why not elasticsearch_dsl?

+ElasticSearch DSL is an excellent tool, a very nice effort by the maintainers of the official ES library, it is handy in most of the cases, but its DSL objects leads to a confuse query building, sometimes it is better to write raw_queries or use a simpler payload builder having more control and visibility of what os being generated.
+DSL enforce you to use the official ES client and there are cases when a different client implementation perform better or you need to run tests using a Mock.
+Also, to make things really easy, all the synrax sugar in DSL can lead in to performance problems.

+### Project Stage

+It is in beta-Release, working in production, but missing a lot of features, you can help using, testing,, discussing or coding!

+# Getting started

-# install
+## install

 ESengine needs a client to communicate with E.S, you can use one of the following: